top of page

 By Dennis and Barbara Rainey

-Llano, Texas, is known for its fields of blue bonnets and its mesquite smoked, mouth-watering barbeque (get there before noon or all you’ll get is the aroma).
+Llano, Texas, is known for its fields of bluebonnets and its mesquite-smoked, mouth-watering barbeque (get there before noon or all you’ll get is the aroma).
 For many years it also offered a unique tourist attraction that was worth the trip to Texas Hill Country.

-Majestic eagles are stunning to watch as they soar in search of food, but when the time comes for the eaglets to take flight for the first time, that’s when the real drama emerges.
-One year an eaglet fell out of the nest prematurely … a major loss for mom and dad and the locals.
+Majestic eagles are stunning to watch as they soar in search of food, but when the time comes for their eaglets to take flight, that’s when the real drama emerges.
+The parent eagles demonstrate a timeless truth for parents: Let go and don’t control.

 As adult years approach, it’s time to think about letting go